 - Be specific and concrete.
 Avoid abstractions and generalizations; use concrete details whenever possible.
 Rather than saying you are excited by policy issues, discuss a particular policy issue that interests you.
 Instead of saying that you are motivated, describe an instance that demonstrates your motivation.

-- Never be satisfied with the first version of a sentence.
-Reject a vague word for a more precise one, substitute a strong verb for the weak one you thought of first, and choose one precise adjective in favor of a list of two or three.
-Vary your sentence structure from the standard subject-verb-object order.
+- Revise, revise, revise.
+Never be satisfied with the first version of any part of your essay.
+Reject a vague word for a more precise one; substitute a strong verb for the weak one you thought of first; choose one precise adjective rather than a list of three.
+Vary your sentence structure.
 Look at each of your sentences and explain why it begins and ends where it does.
 Excellent writers revise their work extensively; the fruit of their labor is clear, fluid prose that sends a compelling message.

-- Proofread!
-Even if you feel that you have your essay memorized, make sure you read it over carefully before turning in the final copy.
+- Proofread.
+Even if you feel that you have your essay memorized, read it over carefully before turning in the final copy.
+Proofreading on a computer screen is less effective than reading a printed copy.
 Try different proofreading techniques such as reading the essay from the bottom up or reading it aloud.
 When you think it's perfect, ask someone else who edits well to read your essay.
-You do not want to be the Rhodes candidate with a typo in the first paragraph of his or her essay.
+You do not want to be the Rhodes candidate who is eliminated from consideration because of a typo in your essay's first paragraph.

 Writing resources at Brown

 - Attend a workshop on writing project proposals and writing personal essays.
-The Dean of the College Office conduct such workships several times during the academic year as well as in the summer.
+The Dean of the College office conduct such workships during the academic year as well as in the summer.

 - Stop by 213 University Hall to read essays that successful fellowship applicants wrote.
-We have binders of winning essays for several of the nationally competitive fellowships for which we advise especially the Rhodes, Marshall, Fulbright and Truman.
+We have binders of winning essays for several of the nationally competitive fellowships, including the Rhodes, Marshall, Fulbright and Truman.

 - Make an appointment with the Writing Center to go over drafts of your essays.